 You can use ALMS to easily manage the configuration of your entire deployment.
 You must create the configuration template within ALMS, you cannot import a template that you created in ACEmanager into ALMS.

 To create a template, go to the Configure > Templates page.
 Click the + to begin the process.
-You have the option to create a new template (select Brand New) or create one from an existing device that you already have communicating into ALMS (select From System).
+You have the option to create a new template from an existing device that you already have communicating into ALMS (select From a System) or From an Application (from Scratch) if not.
 For more information, see How to create a template .

 All relevant operations that are in queue in ALMS are triggered based on the Heartbeat.
 This timer cannot be set to less than 15 minutes (unless you are in the ALMS ARA offer class).
 Note that the Heartbeat will consume ~1.4 Kb of data in HTTP or ~5.8 Kb in HTTPS.